Randomized and Approximation Algorithms

 Credits:6

-Grade formula:The grade is fully determined by the exam (depending on the number of participants, either oral or written).
+Grade formula:The grade is fully determined by the written exam.
 To qualify for the exam, 50% points in the exercise sheets are required.

 Prerequisites:Basic knowledge of Algorithms and Probability Theory.